 UCB-Type Learning Algorithms with Kaplan-Meier Estimator for Lost-Sales Inventory Models with Lead Times

-Keywords: inventory, lost sales, censored demand, learning algorithm, capped base-stock policy, Kaplan-Meier estimator
+Keywords: inventory, lost sales, lead time, censored demand, learning algorithm, capped base-stock policy, Kaplan-Meier estimator

 Suggested Citation: Suggested Citation